 Step 3: Receiving your business license

-You will receive your City of Pasco endorsement approximately 2-6 weeks after you submit your completed application and appropriate payment.
+You will receive your City of Pasco endorsement from DOR approximately 2-6 weeks after submitting your completed application, appropriate payment, and required documentation.

 Special Licenses and Permits issued directly by the City